Escape over a saddle by coloured noise: theory and numerics: Stochastic Dynamical Systems

 \subsection{Hamiltonian Optimal Control Method}

 Minimising $S(\phi)$ is equivalent to an optimal control problem.
 We will first introduce the general optimal control result for a system of ODEs with non-degenerate forcing.
 This reproduces the same expression as the rate functional (\ref{action}).
-Then we discuss the Hamiltonian optimal control method, which introduces a conjugate momentum to the system, and has no requirement for inverting the covariance matrix. \\
+Then we discuss the Hamiltonian optimal control method, which introduces a conjugate variable for each component of the state of the system, and has no requirement for inverting the covariance matrix.
+This section builds upon the MSRJD formalism \cite{Martin1973, Janssen1976, DeDominicis1976}, while adopting a classical mechanics perspective as developed by \citet{Graham1985}.\\